Read Time: 5 minutes

-If you want to get selective, you could include some open-ended questions that can help you screen for the best/most passionate fans:
+If you want to get selective, you can include open-ended questions to help you screen for the most passionate fans:

 - Are you a part of any other street teams, college activities board, or any other organization you’re passionate about?